 Because we believe it is the only true sustainable option.

-Approx. 340,000 takeaway hot drinks a year which is just over £1 million in sales value, 5% of BTP’s turnover.
+Before the ban, we were selling approx. 340,000 takeaway hot drinks a year which is just over £1 million in sales value, 5% of BTP’s turnover.

 Why don’t you just recycle them?